 How Do You Know Your Pre-Workout Has Kicked In?

-You know your pre-workout has kicked in by feeling a fairly sudden difference in your body and mind.
+You know your pre-workout has kicked in when you feel a fairly sudden difference in your body and mind.

 And there are three things I always tell my clients to look out for when they first start taking pre-workouts.